Skip to main content

 Automatic validation

-To minimize the chance of invalid syntax, some basic validation will be performed by formatQuery for the "in", "notIn", "between", and "notBetween" operators for all formats except "json" and "json_without_ids", even if no validator function or field validators are specified.
+To minimize invalid syntax, formatQuery performs basic validation for "in", "notIn", "between", and "notBetween" operators for all formats except "json" and "json_without_ids", even without specified validator functions or field validators.

-• Rules with an operator of "in" or "notIn" will be deemed invalid if the rule's value is neither an array with at least one element (value.length > 0) nor a non-empty string.
+• Rules with "in" or "notIn" operators are invalid if the value is neither an array with at least one element (value.length > 0) nor a non-empty string.